mhu/ctf-writeups/TryHackMe/adventofcyber3/README.md

 > The file has 68 characters in the start known as the known string.
 It can be appended with whitespace characters upto a limited number of characters.
 What is the maximum number of total characters that can be in the file?

 **Answer**: 128

+## Day 21 - Needles In Computer Stacks

+> We changed the text in the string $a as shown in the eicaryara rule we wrote, from X5O to X50, that is, we replaced the letter O with the number 0.
+The condition for the Yara rule is $a and $b and $c and $d.
+If we are to only make a change to the first boolean operator in this condition, what boolean operator shall we replace the 'and' with, in order for the rule to still hit the file?

+**Answer**: or

+> What option is used in the Yara command in order to list down the metadata of the rules that are a hit to a file?

+**Answer**: -m

+> What section contains information about the author of the Yara rule?

+**Answer**: metadata

+> What option is used to print only rules that did not hit?

+**Answer**: -n

+> Change the Yara rule value for the `$a` string to `X50`.
+Rerun the command, but this time with the `-c` option.
+What is the result?

+**Answer**: 0